 We have an Environmental Management and Health & Safety Committee, which meets at least three times per year, for the purpose of reviewing compliance policies and procedures in accordance with legislative and regulatory requirements with regard to environmental and health and safety issues.
-The Committee meets at least three times per year and receives quarterly reports from management.
+The Committee receives quarterly reports from management.

-As at the date hereof, our directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over 486,468 common shares representing approximately 0.8% of the outstanding common shares of the Company.
+As at the date hereof, our directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over 493,058 common shares representing approximately 0.8% of the outstanding common shares of the Company.